 - The DCE/designee sends an annual request form in March to the SCCE requesting a commitment to provide specific clinical experiences for the following year or to defer until slots are requested by the DCE as needed.
-Upon assignment of a student to a specific slot offered, confirmation notice is sent to the SCCE.
+Upon assignment of a student to a specific slot offered, a confirmation notice is sent to the SCCE.
 Best efforts are made to complete the assignment and confirmation process 10-12 weeks prior to the start of the clinical experience. - Approximately 6-8 weeks prior to the start of the clinical experience, a standard student information packet is sent to the SCCE.
-The Program expects the SCCE to use care in sharing the student's personal information on "need to know" only basis. - The student contacts the SCCE at least 4 weeks prior to the start of the clinical experience to introduce self and to discover specific expectations for practice at the site.
-The student then completes any additional requirements. - If an offered clinical slot is not assigned to a student, the DCE/designee sends a letter of cancellation to the SCCE 3-4 weeks before the start date. - For LCEs, the DCE or faculty designee contacts the SCCE and/or CI 2-4 weeks prior to the midterm to schedule a midterm performance review session.
+The Program expects the SCCE to use care in sharing the student's personal information on a "need to know" only basis. - The student contacts the SCCE at least 6 weeks prior to the start of the clinical experience to introduce self and to discover specific expectations for practice at the site.
+The student then completes any additional requirements. - If an offered clinical slot is not assigned to a student, the DCE/designee sends a letter of cancellation to the SCCE 4 weeks before the start date. - For LCEs, the DCE or faculty designee contacts the SCCE and/or CI 2-4 weeks prior to the midterm to schedule a midterm performance review session.
 The SCCE/CI is expected to contact the DCE for resolution of problems at any time during the clinical experience as needed. - The student is responsible for returning the required completed documents to the DCE at the end of the clinical experience.
 The CI is expected to complete the documentation by the final day of the clinical experience. - The Program provides documented verification of hours earned towards CEU credit (consistent with the licensing board criteria) for providing clinical instruction to the students.
-These are sent to the clinical site approximately 1-2weeks after the clinical experience. - Student Accommodations.
+These are sent to the clinical site approximately 1-2 weeks after the clinical experience. - Student Accommodations: Learning accommodations in the didactic portion of the curriculum do not automatically apply to the clinical education portion of the program.
+They must be requested by the student and assessed individually.
+Students who have been granted accommodations and wish to use those accommodations for clinical education should notify the DCE in writing at least two weeks in advance of clinical assignment ("Pick date") for each specific course.
+If accommodations for the clinical education portion of the curriculum are requested by the student and granted, the scheduling of subsequent clinical experiences may be impacted.
 If a student is granted approval by the school for accommodations or needs special supervision, the DCE discusses these needs with the SCCE prior to confirmation of the clinical experience.
 If special needs are discovered or become necessary while in the clinic, the SCCE/CI is to notify the DCE immediately.